Unwanted tattoos can be removed gradually over a series of sessions using a laser.

-- some colours not completely fading – yellow, green and purple ink requires more energy (more sessions) to fade than black, blue and red
+- some colours not completely fading – yellow, green and purple ink requires more sessions to fade than black, blue and red

 - a small chance your skin may become temporarily darker or paler than the surrounding skin

-- a slight chance you’re left with a permanent scar (3 in 100 patients develop a scar)
+- a slight chance of permanent scarring (3 in 100 people develop a scar)

 What to do if you have problems

-If you experience problems with healing, rashes or skin pigmentation changes, take up the matter with your practitioner through the clinic where you were treated.
+If you have problems with healing, rashes or skin pigmentation changes, contact the clinic where you were treated.

-It is best that you go back to the practitioner who treated you if there are any complications.
-If this is not possible, you can go to your GP or local accident and emergency (A&E) department.
+Speak to the person who treated you if you have any complications that need medical attention.
+If this is not possible, speak to a GP or go to your local A&E department.